smintf/duohacker/README.md

 </p>

 ### What's this?
-A Hack for Duolingo that allows you to grind XP and Lingots really fast.
+An Autoanswer script for Duolingo that allows you to grind XP and Lingots.

 ### Usage

-1. Install the userscript from [Greasyfork](https://greasyfork.com) using [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/).
+1. Install the userscript from [Greasyfork](https://greasyfork.org/en/scripts/440703-duohacker) using [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/get-it/).
 2. Enable it in your Userscript Manager.
 3. Go onto a Duolingo challenge page (www.duolingo.com/skill*).
 4. Refresh and wallah!